19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Armor Properties/Heavy Armor Property.md

 ### Lack of Requirements

-If you do not meet the requirements, you have [Disadvantage](../../Game%20Procedures/Die%20Rolling%20Mechanics/Disadvantage.md) on all [Checks](../../Game%20Procedures/Core%20Procedures/Check.md) and you gain the [Exhausted](../../Game%20Procedures/Conditions/Exhausted.md) condition after wearing the armor for longer than 1 [Delve Round](../../Game%20Procedures/Core%20Procedures/Round.md#Delve%20Round).
+If you do not meet the requirements, you have [Disadvantage](../../Game%20Procedures/Die%20Rolling%20Mechanics/Disadvantage.md) on all [Checks](../../Game%20Procedures/Core%20Procedures/Check.md) and you become [Exhausted](../../Game%20Procedures/Conditions/Exhausted.md) after wearing the armor for longer than 1 [Delve Round](../../Game%20Procedures/Core%20Procedures/Round.md#Delve%20Round).

 ## Penalties